So what should I do to get a website up and running?

 Your competitors are another good way to see what you might want to include on your website.
 They may have some great ideas you’d like to tweak for your site and may well give you some inspiration.

-3 – Think about what search phrases you want your website to come up for.
+3 – Think about what search phrases you want your website to come up with.

 A robot can’t see your photos or even a pretty colour scheme.
 It doesn’t know that you’re a luxury guest house based in Betws y Coed unless you tell it you are!

-So as a rule of thumb you need a page for each search phrase you’d like to come up for.
-This is only a guide, for example if you wanted to come up for
+So as a rule of thumb you need a page for each search phrase you’d like to come up with.
+This is only a guide, for example, if you wanted to come up for